Submissions

 TCSJ is committed to de-obstructing the reviewing and publishing process and to encouraging new perspectives and new voices in technical communication and social justice scholarship.
 This means that reviewers are asked to approach manuscripts as advocates and mentors rather than gate-keepers to the extent that a responsible publication can be achieved.

-Manuscripts will be assigned to two reviewers who have scholarly interest and background in the subject matter of the submission.
+Manuscripts are reviewed by a double-anonymous process where the manuscript is assigned to two reviewers who have scholarly interest and background in the subject matter of the submission.
 Reviewers will be asked to complete their review within 30 days.
 Normally, the editors will notify authors of reviewers’ recommendations.
 If reviewers recommend revisions, these will be summarized by the editors and the editors will request any revisions be completed within 30 days.

 Style and Formatting